Dashticz/dashticz/docs/blocks/graphs.rst

 stacked
 ~~~~~~~

 With *stacked: true* parameter graph bars wil be stacked.
+To show the total value of the stacked bars on the tooltip you have to add *toolTipStyle: true* to the graph block.
 ::

 	blocks['group_by_solar_vs_grid'] = {